Vitamin D toxicity: Signs and symptoms

-Symptoms of vitamin D toxicity appear several months after excessive doses of vitamin D are administered.
-In almost every case, a low-calcium diet combined with corticosteroid drugs will allow for a full recovery within a month.
-It is possible that some of the symptoms of vitamin D toxicity are actually due to vitamin K depletion.
-One animal experiment has demonstrated that co-consumption with vitamin K reduced adverse effects, but this has not been tested in humans.
-However the interconnected relationships between vitamin A, vitamin D, and vitamin K, outlined in a 2007 paper published in the journal Medical Hypotheses, describes potential feedback loops between these three vitamins that could be elucidated by future research.
+Treatment

-A mutation of the CYP24A1 gene can lead to a reduction in the degradation of vitamin D and to hypercalcaemia (see Vitamin_D: Excess).
+In almost every case, ceasing vitamin D intake, combined with a low-calcium diet and corticosteroid drugs, will allow for a full recovery within a month.
+Bisphosphonate drugs (which inhibit bone resorption) can also be administered.

 Recommended supplement limits

 The U.S National Academy of Medicine has established a Tolerable Upper Intake Level (UL) to protect against vitamin D toxicity ("The UL is not intended as a target intake; rather, the risk for harm begins to increase once intakes surpass this level.").
-These levels in microgram (mcg or µg) and International Units (IU) for both males and females, by age, are:
+These levels in microgram (mcg or μg) and International Units (IU) for both males and females, by age, are:

-(Conversion : 1 µg = 40 IU and 0.025 µg = 1 IU.)
+(Conversion : 1 μg = 40 IU and 0.025 μg = 1 IU.)